LIPS-scheme/lips/REFERENCE.md

 ```
 (s8vector-length v)

-return length of signed 8-bit integer vector.
+return length of signed 8-bit integer vector (C signed char).
 ```

 ## s8vector-ref
 ```
 (s8vector-ref vector k)

-Function return value frome vector at index k.
+Returns value from vector at index k.
 If index is out of range it throw exception.
 ```

 ## s8vector-set!
 ```
 (s8vector-set! vector k)

-Function set value of signed 8-bit integer vector at index k.
+Function set value of signed 8-bit integer vector (C signed char) at index k.
 If index is out of range it throw exception.
 ```

 ## s8vector?
 ```
 (s8vector? x)

-Function return #t of argument is signed 8-bit integer vector otherwise it return #f.
+Returns #t of argument is signed 8-bit integer vector (C signed char) otherwise it return #f.
 ```

 ## scheme-report-environment
 ```
 (scheme-report-environment version)

-Function return new Environment object for given Scheme Spec version.
+Returns new Environment object for given Scheme Spec version.
-Only argument 5 is supported that create environemnt for R5RS.
+Only argument 5 is supported that create environment for R5RS.
 ```

 ## search
 ```
 (search pattern string)

-Function return first found index of the pattern inside a string
+Function that returns the first found index of the pattern inside a string.
 ```

 ## set-car!
 ```
 (set-car! obj value)

-Function that set car (head) of the list/pair to specified value.
+Function that sets the car (first item) of the list/pair to specified value.
-It can destroy the list.
-Old value is lost.
+The old value is lost.
 ```

 ## set-cdr!
 ```
 (set-cdr! obj value)

-Function that set cdr (tail) of the list/pair to specified value.
+Function that sets the cdr (tail) of the list/pair to specified value.
-It can destroy the list.
-Old value is lost.
+It will destroy the list.
+The old tail is lost.
 ```

 ## set-current-directory!
 ```
 (set-current-directory! string)

-Function change current working directory to provided string.
+Changes the current working directory to provided string.
 ```

 ## set-obj!
 ```
 (set-obj! obj key value)
+(set-obj! obj key value props)

-Function set property of JavaScript object
+Function set a property of a JavaScript object. props should be a vector of pairs,
+passed to Object.defineProperty.
 ```

 ## set-repr!
 ```
 (add-repr! type fn)

-Function add string represention to the type, which should be constructor function.
+Function that adds the string representation to the type, which should be a constructor function.

-Function fn should have args (obj q) and it should return string, obj is vlaue that
+Function fn should have args (obj q) and it should return a string. obj is the value that
-need to be converted to string, if the object is nested and you need to use `repr`,
+need to be converted to a string.
+If the object is nested and you need to use `repr` recursively,
-it should pass second parameter q to repr, so string will be quoted when it's true.
+it should pass the second parameter q to repr, so string will be quoted when it's true.

 e.g.: (lambda (obj q) (string-append "<" (repr obj q) ">"))
 ```